 All student records are confidential in accord with the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.-§1232g and T.C.A. §10-7-504.
-(See also TBR Guideline S-020 on confidentiality of student records).
+(See also TBR Guideline S-020 (https://policies.tbr.edu/guidelines/confidentiality-student-records) on confidentiality of student records).
 Confidential student record information generally may not be disclosed without the written consent of the student.
-Consent to release forms and information regarding disclosure procedures may be obtained from the Student Services Office.
+Consent to release forms and information regarding disclosure procedures may be obtained from the Student Records Office.